AG7GN/kenwood/README.md

 	- Change the `Exec=` line to add/remove/modify arguments for your particular serial port/speed.
 Omit the `--small` if you want to run the GUI in regular size.

 		If you want GPIO PTT control via XML-RPC, also specify `-r left` or `-r right` for the left or right radios respectively.
-This is ONLY needed if you want to control PTT via XML-RPC calls!
+This is only needed if you want to control PTT via XML-RPC calls, but it doesn't hurt to include it anyway.

 	- Change the `Name=` line to suit.
 This is the menu item name.